ieeh-tu-dresden/power-system-data-model/README.md

 - The passive sign convention should be used for all types of loads (consumer as well as producer).
 - Numeric values should be set using the SI unit convention.
 - Topology
+  - Only **symmetrical** grid assets, e.g. transformer or line, are supported.
   - The `Rated Power` should always be defined positive (absolute value).
-- SteadyState
 - The interaction between load models and controllers are depicted in the following schematic:
   ![active/reactive power schematics](./docs/power_schematics.png)

 ## <div id="installation" /> Installation